About the NT Training Awards

 Finalists of all NTTA categories will receive a finalist certificate.

-Individual category winners will all receive $3,500 each with the exception to the VET in Schools Student of the Year winner who will receive $2,500.
+Individual category winners will receive $3,500 each with the exception to the VET for Secondary Schools Student of the Year winner who will receive $2,500.

 Individual category runners-up will all receive $1,500.